InspiringGroup/inspiringgroup.github.io/_pages/openings.md

 <div class="largefont">
 Pursuing a degree or solving scientific problems may require years of commitment.
 Thus, I truly believe that building a great working culture is the most important thing in our group, definitely more important than publications themselves.
 In fact, one of the secret sauces for Google’s decade-long success is its culture.

-At [InspiringGroup](.), we strive to build a unique working culture:
+At [InspiringGroup](.), we strive to build a unique working culture that is:

 * **Friendly:** treating every member with mutual respects is the minimal requirement.
 At InspiringGroup, we, including myself, are all friends.